moondance-labs/tanssi-docs/node-operators/block-producers/onboarding/run-a-block-producer/block-producer-systemd.md

 sudo touch /etc/systemd/system/tanssi.service
 ```

-Now you can open the file using your favorite text editor (vim, emacs, nano, etc) and add the configuration for the service:
+Now you can open the file using your favorite text editor (vim, emacs, nano, etc) and add the configuration for the service, replacing the `INSERT_YOUR_TANSSI_NODE_NAME` and `INSERT_YOUR_RELAY_NODE_NAME` tags with a human-readable text in the `--name` flags.
+These names will come in handy for connecting the log entries and metrics with the node that generates them.

 ```bash
 [Unit]